DracoBlocks/deltoro-nft/README.md

 ### Requirements

 - Node
+- Yarn

 ### Testing the contracts

 #### Test suite: unit and integration tests

-You can run the tests with `npm test`.
+You can run the tests with `yarn test`.

 All the tests are stored in the [test](test) folder, separated between [unit tests](test/unit) that interact with the contract directly and [integration tests](test/integration) that interact with more than one contract as a requirement.